LianAustin/ICS3U-Using-GitHub/README.md

 Next, try to run the Commit and Sync actions again.
 You should then be directed to a web browser to authenticate your GitHub username and password for Visual Studio Code.

-This setup should only be necessary on your first time.
+This setup should only be necessary on your first Commit action.

 ## 6. Verify update on GitHub (optional)
 Finally, you can check the repository online (i.e. in the cloud) to verify that your latest Commit changes are reflected: